danluke2/software_defined_customization/test_scripts/README.md

 # Step for repeating experiments from paper submission

 This README explains the steps to perform the experiments from the NetSoft '22 paper submission.
+(NOTE: being updated to make easier to correlate with paper and repeat experiments)

-1) Requires 2 VM's running Layer 4.5 framework
+1) To match the paper's experiments this requires 2 VM's running Layer 4.5 framework

     * These VM's need a method to communicate over the network.
 Paper used an intnet setup.

+    * To test functionality only, one VM can be used

 1) Modules were built and installed on each VM, but the NCO could also be used